darr/gpt2/README.md

 Yes, just run the shell, it can work. run.sh will create a virtual env that needed by gpt, and install all
-software that needed by gpt.
+software that needed by gpt2.

 And how about the pretrained model ,config and dataset that we need
 for finetune?